conquered the third festival.

 “Quest of Persia:The End of Innocence” is the first Persian 3D Computer game.
 How do you feel about that?

-I think being the first soccer team in the 3rd division of Bundesliga is not something to be proud of.
+We think being the first soccer team in the 3rd division of Bundesliga is not something to be proud of.
 However, with all the limitations, and problems we managed to publish a game which people are enjoying.
-I think that’s nice.
+We think that’s nice.

 What were your limitations?